Playbooks And Workflows¶

 - OpenCode executes sessions, agents, approvals, tools, skills, and streaming events.

-- Open Cowork remembers the workflow definition, trigger schedule, webhook secret, run history, and links back to the setup/run chats.
+- Open Cowork remembers the workflow definition, trigger schedule, run history, and links back to the setup/run chats.
+Webhook verifiers are retained only as ciphertext: OS-backed local ciphertext on Desktop and envelope-encrypted ciphertext in Cloud.
+They are not part of public workflow metadata or chat/tool transcripts.

 There is no separate workflow runtime, inbox board, or hidden task engine.
 Open Cowork does include a hidden built-in Executive Assistant agent for workflow supervision, readiness checks, and run coordination; it is workflow-only and is not shown in the normal chat agent picker.